-CRCWSC acknowledgement of the suitability of other media systems states that in addition to hydraulic and leaching behaviour a media system must ensure the "integrity of surface vegetation community".
-Organic media meeting the CORE Specifications are a new generation of media that achieve best practice pollutant removal and exhibit advantageous plant growth properties.
-Leaching composition shows beneficial properties for plant establishment.
+The CRCWSC acknowledgement of the suitability of other media systems states that in addition to hydraulic and leaching behaviour a media system must ensure the "integrity of surface vegetation community".
+Organic media meeting the CORE Specifications are a new generation of media that achieve best practice pollutant removal and exhibit beneficial plant growth properties.